Videos

 • The NASA administrator established the NSRS in 1987 following the Space Shuttle Challenger accident.
 A post-accident presidential commission levied several recommendations on NASA prior to resuming space flight — including the creation of a voluntary, responsive and anonymous way for the NASA workforce to report safety concerns and hazards directly to NASA’s top safety leadership team in the Office of Safety and Mission Assurance at NASA Headquarters in Washington, D.C.
 Initially created for reporting safety hazards associated with the Space Shuttle Program, the scope of the NSRS was subsequently expanded to include all NASA activities.

-• You should consider using the NSRS to report a safety concern or hazard when
+• You should consider using the NSRS to report a safety concern or hazard when:

 • You have reported a safety concern or hazard locally and seen no action taken.